Residence halls—You have 13 halls to choose from, ranging from suites to traditional halls.

 Air conditioner, window unit—Cooling machine that is usually installed in a window to provide cooling in that area.

-Clubhouse—A building within an apartment or condominium community that is available for all tenants to use for specific activities, such as parties and meetings.
-The clubhouse can also include staff offices.
+Clubhouse—A building within an apartment or condominium community that is available for all tenants to use for specific activities, such as meetings and studying.

 Dishwasher—Unit includes a machine that washes dishes.